Menguozi/Menguozi.github.io/pages/2_about.md

 ---

+* **Pengfei Zuo** and Yu Hua, "A Write-friendly Hashing Scheme for Non-volatile Memory Systems", in Proceedings of the 33st International Conference on Massive Storage Systems and Technology (**MSST**), 2017.

+* Jie Wu, Yu Hua, **Pengfei Zuo**, Yuanyuan Sun, "A Cost-efficient Rewriting Scheme to Improve Restore Performance in Deduplication Systems", in Proceedings of the 33st International Conference on Massive Storage Systems and Technology (**MSST**), 2017.

 * **Pengfei Zuo**, Yu Hua, Xue Liu, Dan Feng, Wen Xia, Shunde Cao, Jie Wu, Yuanyuan Sun, Yuncheng Guo, "BEES: Bandwidth- and Energy- Efficient Image Sharing for Real-time Situation Awareness", in Proceedings of the 37th International Conference on Distributed Computing Systems (**ICDCS**), 2017.

 * **Pengfei Zuo**, Yu Hua, Ming Zhao, Wen Zhou, Yuncheng Guo, Yuanyuan Sun, "Enhancing Lifetime and Performance of Non-Volatile Memories through Eliminating Duplicate Writes", Work-in-Progress Report and Poster in USENIX Conference on File and Storage Technologies (**FAST**), 2017.